 Antibiotics and improper placement of dentures can also cause flatulence indirectly.
 Dentures fitted incorrectly do not let you chew your food properly.
 Flatulence can be genetic as well.

 A healthy individual passes wind at least eight to ten times a day.
 Excessive flatulence can be due to some deep-rooted gastric or intestinal problems.
 If that is so, a detailed medical investigation is recommended.
 If passing air is accompanied by pain, it can be due to ulcer or tumours.
 Visit a doctor immediately, if you are experiencing something like this.

 Symptoms That You Need to be On the Lookout For

 Repeated, uncontrolled, and frequent urge to pass wind.
 This is an urge that the nerve endings of the anus feel and gives you a single.

-Foul smelling gas as the gas contains methane, due to undigested food.
+Foul-smelling gas as the gas contains methane, due to undigested food.

 Passing the air is accompanied by noises, as the gas creates pressure over the anal sphincter.

-Flatulence is accompanied with constipation or diarrhea.
+Flatulence is accompanied with constipation or diarrhoea.

 Ayurveda has effective natural remedies for treating flatulence.
 It recommends the use of some common kitchen herbs that work like magic when it comes to treating flatulence and its symptoms.
 Let’s take a look at them in detail.